DanielNieuwoudt/dev-assess/Backend.README.md

 ## Back End

-For the assessment, I decided to explore the following concepts as an opportunity to leverage what I know, learn and improve:
+For the assessment, I decided to explore the following concepts as an opportunity to leverage what I know, learn and improve.

 ### Clean Architecture